Property tax hike on the way for NOLA homeowners

 Orleans Parish Assessor Errol Williams has released a map, showing the average home price per square foot in 2023, compared to the average price in 2019.

-In every zip code, the price has gone up– and in some zip codes, the price has risen dramatically.
+In every zip code, the price has gone up.
+In some zip codes, the price has risen dramatically.

 Williams said the map is based on data from the New Orleans Metropolitan Association of Realtors, and “should give property owners some idea of what kind of changes are to come.”